 DocFinity view of the Jobs - Tasks screen in DocFinity with the three Tasks needing to be completed circled in red on the left side of the screen

-Step 6.
-By double-clicking on the first task titled Review Disposition Instructions and Notes a new panel will appear:
+Step 7.
+Click on the first task titled Review Disposition Instructions and Notes - a new panel appears.

 Zoomed pop-up panel called Review Disposition Instructions and Notes in the top half of the image.
 This section is circled in red.
 The bottom half of the image displays the Jobs - Tasks screen from image 5, with the first task titled Review Disposition Instructions and Notes highlighted in blue and circled in red